MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Call the Cloud Natural Language API from your application.
 Process the generated Entity Analysis as labels.`

-**Quick reason:** Call the Cloud Natural Language API from your application.
-Process the generated Entity Analysis as labels.

 <details>
 <summary>Full explanation</summary>